mesosphere/marathon-ui/coding-guidelines/coding-guidelines.md

 ```

 ### Non self contained elements
-On elements which are not self contained the indentation of attributes should be 4 spaces.
-And the childNodes should have a indentation of 2 spaces to the element and -2 spaces to the attributes.
+On elements which are not self contained the indentation of attributes must be 4 spaces.
+And the childNodes must have a indentation of 2 spaces to the element and -2 spaces to the attributes.

 Example:
 ```JS